woodrush/lambdalisp/README.md

 which takes one string as an input and returns one string as an output.
 The input represents the Lisp program and the user's standard input (the `x` is the input string), and the output represents the standard output.
-A string is represented as a list of bits of its ASCII representation.
-In untyped lambda calculus, a method called the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding) can be used to express a list of lambda terms as a pure untyped lambda calculus term, without the help of introducing a non-lambda-type object.
+Strings are encoded to pure lambda terms using the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda calculus terms, without the need of introducing any non-lambda-type object.
-Bits are encoded as `0 = λx.λy.x` and `1 = λx.λy.y`.

-LambdaLisp can be run on a terminal in the following 5 lambda calculus (and SKI combinator calculus) reduction engines:
-Blc, tromp, uni, clamb, and lazyk.
-When run on the terminal with these lambda calculus reduction engines, LambdaLisp presents a REPL where you can interactively define and evaluate Lisp expressions.
+When run on a lambda calculus interpreter that runs on the terminal, LambdaLisp presents a REPL where you can interactively define and evaluate Lisp expressions.
-Since the lambda calculus engines support monadic I/O, you can even write LambdaLisp scripts that handle interactive imperative programs such as games.
-Such a flexible management of the control flow in lambda calculus is possible by writing LambdaLisp's source lambda term in continuation passing style.
 Further details are described in the How it Works section.

 ## Features
-Here are the key features:
+Key features are:

 - Signed 32-bit integer literals
 - String literals
 - Lexical scopes and persistent bindings with `let`
-- Built-in object oriented programming feature with class inheritance
+- Object oriented programming feature with class inheritance (as pre-loaded macros)
 - Reader macros with `set-macro-character`
 - Access to the interpreter's virtual heap memory with `malloc`, `memread`, and `memwrite`
 - Show the call stack trace when an error is invoked
 - Garbage collection for macro evaluation

-Here are the supported special forms, functions and features:
+Supported special forms, functions and features are:

 - defun, defmacro, lambda (&rest can be used)
 - quote, atom, car, cdr, cons, eq